Skip to content

 4. Dryers must be installed in the bedroom nearest the bathroom and be properly vented to the outside.

-Medical Plaza Tower apartments do not have washing machine or dryer hookups.
-Medical Plaza townhouses and Fort Douglas houses have washing machine and 220 volt dryer hookups.
+Fort Douglas houses have washing machine and 220 volt dryer hookups.

 uparrow